-At WWOOF’s discretion the matter will be discussed to prevent future issues, or if very serious, we may immediately cancel the membership.
+At WWOOF’s discretion the matter will be discussed to prevent future issues, or if very serious, we may immediately suspend or cancel the membership.
 If a matter is discussed and we have a further complaint of a similar nature the member will be given a final warning.
 A third complaint will result in cancellation of membership.

 WWOOF does not condone the breaking of State and/or Federal laws.
 WWOOF reserves the right to cancel any member’s registration immediately if we believe their actions may bring the name of the WWOOF program into disrepute.

-Can I go WWOOFing with Children?
+Can I go WWOOFing with young children?

 Where else in the world can I WWOOF?

 Countries with a national WWOOF group are listed on the WWOOF International website along with links to their websites and other contact information.

-Legitimate WWOOF hosts will want to check your WWOOF Membership against your passport or other photo ID, if you contact Hosts from one of these fraudulent websites you will not be issued with a WWOOF membership or WWOOFing insurance and hosts will not accept you.
+Legitimate WWOOF hosts will want to check your WWOOF Membership against your passport or other photo ID, if you contact Hosts from one of these fraudulent websites you will not be issued with a WWOOF membership and hosts will not accept you.

 WWOOF Pty Ltd. has embraced these principles as part of standard operating procedures.
 This means is that all personal information that enters WWOOF Pty Ltd. is dealt with in a uniform manner and the highest regard is taken for maintaining its security at all times.

 If you are concerned our organisation may have handled your personal information inappropriately, please contact our Privacy Officer on 0455-023-173 or by email firstname.lastname@example.org.